kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 Please note that I will try to port the code to arm whenever I have time.
 But I wanted to start with x86.

-The x86 architecture has it's roots to 1970's.
-And a modern x86 CPU can still execute an 16-bit operating system that was build in 1980's.
-Being so old and so backwards compatible does have some caveats.
+The x86 architecture has its in 1970s.
+And a modern x86 CPU can still execute a 16-bit operating system that was built in the 1980s.
+Being so old and so backward compatible does have some caveats.
 Encoding x86 instructions is kinda __difficult__ and frankly it took me a long time to understand.

-Intel's [Architecture Software Developer Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) describes the x86 architecture in detail, including how to encode each instructions.
+Intel's [Architecture Software Developer Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html) describes the x86 architecture in detail, including how to encode each instruction.
 I strongly suggest that you take a look because I won't go over how each instruction we use is encoded.

 Let's take a look at how to encode a simple `ADD` instruction.
-The `ADD` instruction is listed under  Chapter 3 of the Volume 2 of the Architecture Software Developer Manual.
+The `ADD` instruction is listed under  Chapter 3 of Volume 2 of the Architecture Software Developer Manual.
 We can see that there is a table.

  Opcode             | Instructions
 --------------------|-------------------